lbormann/darts-caller/README.md

     - **Template file:**
     A UTF8-encoded CSV file (*.csv) with a BOM (filename can be chosen freely), which is structured as follows:
-    Column 1 contains the phrase to be translated into the respective language by the provider.
+    Column 1 contains the phrase a sound file is based on.
 For example: "The game is over."
-    All further columns (separated by semicolon ';') contain "caller-filename-keys".
+    All further filled columns (separated by semicolon ';') contain "filename-keys".
-    All valid keys can be viewed at https://github.com/lbormann/autodarts-caller#setup-sounds.
+    All supported filename-keys can be found at https://github.com/lbormann/autodarts-caller#setup-sounds.
-    Finished templates for multiple languages can be found in the caller-templates folder.
+    Moreover you can find finished template-files for multiple languages 'caller-templates'.

     - **Sounds archive:**
     A ZIP file (*.zip) (filename: "{speaker name}"-"{m|f}"-"{language}".zip - for example: "max-m-german.zip") containing a folder with the sound files.
 It should be noted that the sounds MUST be in the same order (when sorted alphabetically) as in the template file; however, the actual filename is completely irrelevant.